 Guy has served as the Senior Minister of FPC Gulfport since September 2005, the week after Hurricane Katrina destroyed the church and much of the Mississippi Gulf Coast.
 He is a graduate of Auburn University (B.I.E.), Reformed Theological Seminary (M.Div.), and the University of Edinburgh (Ph.D.).
 He has published two books, What is Faith?
 (2012) and The Supremacy of God in the Theology of Samuel Rutherford (2009), in addition to several other articles in various books and journals.
 For a complete list of Guy's publications, click here.
 Guy's interests include his family (he and his wife Jennifer have three children: Schyler, Jane Barton, and Ellie), college football (War Eagle!), swimming, running, and most other sports.

 Drew joined the staff of First Presbyterian Church in February of 2014.
 An Army brat, he was born in Heidelberg, Germany and grew up all over the country before settling down in Huntsville, Alabama in high school.
 Drew is a graduate of Auburn University (B.S) and Southeastern Baptist Theological Seminary (M.Div.).
 Prior to moving to the Coast, he served as a Navy chaplain for five years, stationed in Japan and the Seattle, Washington area.
-Drew’s interests include sushi, coffee, fountain pens, guitars, and Auburn football.
+Drew’s interests include sushi, strong coffee, and Auburn football.
 He and his bride, Janel, have three children.

 Roddy grew up in Gulfport and graduated from Gulfport High School in 1981.
 He then attended Jefferson Davis Junior College, receiving an Associates degree in 1983.
 Two years later, Roddy received his B.S. degree in Psychology from the University of Southern Mississippi.
 The prospect of a year-long internship moved Roddy and his wife Lucy to Brewster, New York, where they worked as Group Home managers.
 Upon returning to Gulfport Roddy received a position as Manager of Gulf Coast Industries, an extension of the Gulf Coast Mental Health Center.
 It was during his time at Gulf Coast Industries that Roddy began working as the Youth Director for First Presbyterian Church of Gulfport.
 This marked the beginning of his ministry with FPC that has now grown into a full time position as the Director of Youth and the Church Business Administrator.
 His goal is to continue, with God's guidance, to grow youth one lesson and activity at a time (Isaiah 40:31).
 Roddy's interests include singing tenor in the FPC choir, and directing music for the Gulfport Little Theater children's and youth productions.
 He and his wife Lucy have three children, Bryce, Andrew, and Olivia.